hugobarragon/leaflet-drift-marker/README.md

 A plugin for leaflet and react-leaflet, that allows a marker to move smoothly instead of jump to a new position.
 Reworked to typescript from [Leaflet.Marker.SlideTo!](https://gitlab.com/IvanSanchez/Leaflet.Marker.SlideTo)

+### For more performance use canvas or webgl options!!

 ## Installation